YaejiS/FlightSchedule/README.md

 Login is required in order to save a flight or leave an airline review.
 While loggin in, if there is an invalid code error, you may need to get a new code from the app.
 Once logged in, the user is able to view the saved flights or reviews.

 ## Leave a review
+Any comments made on a flight could be seen by clicking "Click here to see your schedule and airport reviews" under Account page.
+Other users' reviews could be seen by clicking "Click here to see reviews about this flight!" button for each flight.

 ## Save a flight
+Any saved flight could be seen by clicking "Click here to see your schedule and airport reviews" under Account page.